 The data presented in this section were collected with five adult native speakers in 2001, using the "Motion verb stimulus" (MoVerbs) designed and produced by Stephen Levinson (Levinson, 2001).
-MoVerbs comprises 96 computer-animated video clips featuring a variety of CoL scenarios varied according to the spatial relation between Figure and Ground at the source or target state or in between, the involvement of Figure Motion, and perspective (toward/away from observer vs. lateral to the observer's viewing axis).
-Additional data collected with improvised stimuli is reported in Bohnemeyer (1997).
+MoVerbs comprises 96 computer-animated video clips featuring a variety of CoL scenarios varied according to the spatial relation between Figure and Ground at the source or target state or in between, the involvement of Figure Motion, and perspective (toward/ away from the observer vs. lateral to the observer's viewing axis).
+Additional data collected with improvised stimuli are reported in Bohnemeyer (1997).

-Three types of scenarios are discussed in the following subsections: scenarios in which the Ground moves instead of the Figure ("Ground Motion"; 3.1) and scenarios in which the Figure emerges in or disappears from a configuration with the Ground or, conversely, the Ground emerges in or disappears from a configuration with the Figure (3.2).
+Three types of scenarios are discussed in the following subsections: scenarios in which the

+Ground moves instead of the Figure ("Ground Motion"; 3.1) and scenarios in which the Figure emerges in or disappears from a configuration with the Ground or, conversely, the Ground emerges in or disappears from a configuration with the Figure (3.2).
 It is not claimed that such scenes are significantly more natural to Yucatec speakers than they are to English speakers.
-These scenes are merely used here as analytical tools to probe the semantics of CoL-encoding constructions, since they effectively divorce CoL from T-Motion.
-As it so happens, the results suggest that Path semantics plays a much lesser role in such constructions in Yucatec than it does in English.
+These scenes are merely used here as analytical tools to probe the semantics of CoLencoding constructions, since they effectively divorce CoL from T-Motion.
+As it so happens, the results suggest that Path semantics plays less of a role in such constructions in Yucatec than it does in English.

-3.1.
 Ground Motion

-Consider Figure 6-7: the enclosure moves such that the ball ends up inside.
+Consider Figures 6.6 and 6.7: The enclosure moves such that the ball ends up inside.
+Out of context, most speakers consider (18) misleading as a description of this scenario:

-Figure 6.
-First frame of ENTER_EXIT 03
+FIGURE 6.6.
+First frame of ENTER_EXIT 03.

-Figure 7.
-Last frame of ENTER_EXIT 03
+FIGURE 6.7.
+Last frame of ENTER_EXIT 03.